B13rg/B13rg.github.io/_drafts/algo-props.md

 Having the raw data organized in a map is nice, but additional information about the data can be gathered to further improve task performance.
 "Regularization" of the input data can help simplify the problem you're trying to solve.

-An "[undirected hypergraph](https://en.wikipedia.org/wiki/Hypergraph)" ............... ??? on top of the existing data that groups sets of nodes by some desired property.

 Structure decisions control the way in which data is processed and interpreted.